 25% of the original roof tiles were re-used in the roof refurbishment and the remainder came from the same slate quarry in Wales as the original source

-The average legroom of the seats in the auditorium is now 45cm - this was as little as 9cm in some seats prior to the refurbishment!
+The average legroom of the seats in the auditorium was as little as 9cm in some seats prior to the refurbishment!

 St George’s Hall has a rich and fascinating past, and unique displays that weave along all four levels of the venue have been created to showcase key events from the official opening in 1853 to the big rock and roll band concerts of the 1970s and 1980s.
 There are now over 200 archive items, tickets and signed posters on display inside the venue.